matthiaskoenig/libsbgn-python/README.md

 # libsbgnpy : Python bindings for SBGN

 Python bindings for [SBGN](http://sbgn.github.io/sbgn/) based on the XML schema.
 Initial bindings were generated with generateDS.
 The necessary constraints for GlyphClasses, ArcClasses and Languages were added and some utility functions created.
 Python examples for reading and writing can be found in the examples folder.
-Currently, validation against schema files is not implemented.

 * `libsbgn.py` python bindings
 * `libsbgnTypes.py` SBGN type definitions (GlyphClasses, ArcClasses, Languages)